How (And How Often) To Write Investor Updates

 8. Customer testimonials.
 Share positive feedback from customers.
 This helps to humanize the impact of your product or service and reinforce its value.

 9. “How you can help”.
 Include specific requests for assistance, such as introductions to potential customers, product feedback, promotional support, or social media engagement.
-If you don’t ask, you likely won’t receive!
+If you don’t ask, you likely won’t receive it!

 10. Acknowledgments.
 Give thanks to investors who have been particularly helpful during the quarter.
 Recognizing specific contributions encourages a culture of active support among the folks on your cap table.